 By knowing a bit of information about a user's household income, address, and who resides in the home, an entire description of that individual can be extrapolated.
 It should go without saying that the description of the cluster is highly subjective, but this example is intended to show some of the practical aspects of unsupervised machine learning.

-It should be easy to understand how powerful it would be, for example, for a company doing direct mail campaigns to know which postal codes to target for a certain set of products or services that are being promoted.
+This can be a powerful tool, for example, for a company doing direct mail campaigns to know which postal codes to target for a certain set of products or services that are being promoted.